 The obvious place to start is with the economist’s idea of public goods.
 We might reasonably suppose with Raz (1986, 208) that a right can be a group right only if it is a right to a good that is public to the members of the right-holding group.
 For the relevant group, the good must be non-excludable (it must be available to all members of the group) and non-rival (its consumption by one member of the group must not diminish its possible consumption by other members).
 However, as Denise Réaume has pointed out (1988, 8–9), some goods that are deliverable only as public goods can reasonably be considered objects of individual rights.
 Clean air is a standard example of a public good, but we can reasonably hold that individuals have rights to clean air as individuals.
 An industrialist who seriously pollutes a community’s atmosphere might be held to violate the right to breathe unpolluted air of each individual in the affected community rather than a collective or corporate right of the community as a group.

 Participatory goods are goods that must be both produced and enjoyed publicly, and goods that are simultaneously produced and enjoyed by those who participate in them.
 While participatory goods combine production with consumption, it is the necessarily public character of their enjoyment that really distinguishes them from other public goods.
 It is because they can be enjoyed only as shared goods that, Réaume argues, only groups can have rights to them.
 Her claim is not that every participatory good must be the object of a right; rather it is that, if there is a right to a participatory good, that must be a group right.
 The relevant right here is neither the liberty-right to participate in the good nor the claim-right to be unprevented by others from participating in the good, both of which will normally be individual rights.
-Rather it is a right to the participatory good itself (e.g. the right not merely to participate in an orchestra but the right that there shall be an orchestra, the right not merely to participate in a culture but the right that the culture shall be protected and sustained).
+Rather it is a right to the participatory good itself (e.g. the right not merely to participate in an orchestra but the right of the orchestra to play as an orchestra, the right not merely to participate in a culture but the right that the culture shall be maintained and protected).

 Some goods that can yield rights, and that are, Réaume argues, participatory in at least some of their aspects, are living in a cultured society, sharing a common language, and being a member of a religious community.
 If groups have rights to these participatory goods, do others have duties to provide them with those goods?
 If, for example, a group has a right to its culture as a participatory good, that might imply that it is entitled to constrain the freedom of its dissident members in ways that ensure the continuance of its culture.
 If a linguistic minority has a right to its language as a participatory good, that might imply that it is entitled to coerce reluctant others to use its language in order to sustain and promote the language as a participatory good.
 However, those are not the sort of rights that Réaume proposes since they would be unacceptably onerous for those who bore the duty (1988, 16–17; 1994, 133–4; see also Marmor 2001).
 Moreover, some participatory goods can be the goods they are only if people participate in them willingly.